- Meetings & Events

 Responsibilities of SGs

-1. Study groups will present an annual report to the Board of Directors by 1 February each year (a template for this is provided).
+1. Study groups will present an annual report to the Board of Directors by 1 February each year (click here for a report template).
 It will include participation information (numbers, report of changes over time) and a description of activities over the previous year (not to exceed 400 words).
 The description will also include Annual Meeting activities and attendance numbers.
 It may include other information (e.g. web site, email discussion list, e-journal, other meetings, etc.) as appropriate.

 2. SGs will publicize organizational and contact information, as well as information on how interested AMS members may join.

-3. SG chairs will inform the Executive Director of the group's needs for the Annual Meeting by 15 May each year.
-The following information is required:
+3. SG chairs will inform the Executive Director of the group's needs for the Annual Meeting by 15 March each year.

 4. The chair (or other representative, if the chair is unavailable) of each SG will attend a meeting of all SG chairs at the Annual Meeting each year.